 I create a procedure named copy_memory to copy memory.

-The source code has commented lines that let you to see how this working.
+The source code has commented lines that let you see how this working.

-Some parts of this comments let you to create an executable to test with the debugger.
+Some parts of these comments let you create an executable to test with the debugger.

 The base of this copy memory issue is the assembly instruction named movsb.